dgoon/getdata-005/README.md

 This project's purpose is to generate tidy dataset from the provided rawdata.

-The tidy dataset should be summarized as average of each data column by the two factor: 'Subject' and 'Activity'.
-The feature vector is originally 561 dimensions in rawdata.
-Only 66 features are selected.

 Detailed information about each variables is in [CodeBook.md](CodeBook.md) and rawdata's [features\_info.txt](data/UCI HAR Dataset/features_info.txt).

 ## Requirements